 Occupation, Ewing’s upcoming film as the gruff and rough ex-football player, is unlike any other Australian movie.
 It’s dark and action-packed and — if Dan is to be correct — won’t be the last time we’ll see his character Matt Simmons on screen.

 TV Buzz spoke with the actor, who’s had a 10-year stint as Heath Braxton on Home and Away, to talk about his year in film and why this movie is the one to reshape the tone of Australian features to come.

 “The movie is basically about small-town folk who fight to survive,” Ewing told us.
 “It’s a story about these characters coming together after an invasion.
-Without saying too much — I really don’t want to give away too much what it’s about, it’s very under wraps — but it is, in terms of anything we’ve seen in Australia, it definitely is a must-see action film.”
+Without saying too much — I really don’t want to give away too much what it’s about, it’s under wraps — but it is, in terms of anything we’ve seen in Australia, a must-see action film.”

 The actor also talked a little about his character in the Luke Sparke-directed film.
 “I play Matt, who’s a depressed ex-football player,” said Dan.
 “Now he’s working at a construction site, and he’s really let himself go.”

 He adds, “Physically I gained weight to become this character.
 I did my research, ate a lot more and interviewed former football players who generously shared their heartbreaking stories.
 As an actor, if I look ‘fit’ in every scene, it’s just not believable.
 You have to sacrifice a few abs to become the character!”

 In addition to Occupation, Ewing can be seen in a few more projects this year including Chasing Comets and Harrow.